Occupational Health and Safety Courses in Winnipeg

 - The internship component of the program is the practical application of a student’s knowledge and skills in a business environment.
 The company shall provide work that is directly related to the student’s program of study.
-The duration of the internship is four weeks during which the student must satisfactorily complete a minimum of 160 hours of work experience.
+The duration of the internship is eight weeks during which the student must satisfactorily complete a minimum of 160 hours of work experience.

 - Minimum of a Canadian high school grade 12 or equivalent (high school transcript to be provided if under the age of 19), or a mature student (certified that the student is 19 years of age or over and have not attended high school in the last twelve months)

 - Pass an entrance assessment administered by Herzing College